-Master of Science in Journalism: News-Editorial (non-thesis)
+Master of Science in Journalism: News-Editorial (Thesis and non-thesis options)

 The Master of Science degree in Journalism: News-Editorial is for those students seeking to broaden their professional and intellectual growth, develop a critical understanding of the institutions, processes, and effects of mass communication while enhancing their skills in print, broadcast and media management.
 The degree is recommended for media professionals and others seeking a more extensive foundation for work in today's growing media markets.